 I have coached purpose-driven professionals since 2008, and have been creating and facilitating workshops and community events for the last twenty years.
 I’ve cultivated my writing skills in the nonprofit sector and creative fields, and I bring a social and racial justice orientation to my work.
 I earned my Bachelor’s degree in Educational Pedagogy and have a Master’s degree in Conflict Resolution.
 I completed 80 course hours in Mediation, and received a certification through the PYE-Global Partnership for Youth Empowerment's Heart of Facilitation Leadership program.

-When I’m not writing or teaching, I enjoy making up silly songs with my three-year-old nephew, sweating it out in weekly kick-boxing classes, creating mixed-media art, and consuming copious amounts of green tea.
+When I’m not writing or teaching, I enjoy making up silly songs with my four-year-old nephew, sweating it out in weekly kick-boxing classes, creating mixed-media art, and consuming copious amounts of green tea.